 The Art Club is an after school program dedicated to the creative abilities of all students within the Shawsheen Valley Technical High School student body.
 Students work on a variety of creative projects using both traditional and digital technology.
 Students are free to explore their creative side within this program.
-Art club meets on Thursdays after school from 2:15 to 3:15 (weather permitting).
-All interested students should contact Mr. Azevedo.
+Art club meets on Thursdays after school from 2:15 to 3:15.
+All interested students should contact Mr. Azevedo in the Design & Visual Communications shop.

 The Chess Club at Shawsheen Tech is an after school activity that meets once a week from September through January on Thursdays from 2:04 until 3:00 PM.
 Meetings will be held on Wednesdays from January through June at the same time.
 Those interested should report to Mr. Perriello in the bakeshop.
 The Chess Club is open to students with all levels of experience in the game including those who are interested in learning but have not yet played.
 Our purpose is to play, discuss the game, and to explore the three stages of chess: the opening, middle and end game.
 Joining a chess club offers players the opportunity to improve their game by competing with others at a variety of skill levels.
 Our club offers frequent practice in a friendly but competitive atmosphere with having fun and improving your game as the ultimate goal.
 For those students who are interested but not ready to make a commitment, checkers are available.